 D.K.
 Sole’s "or, Some Time Ago" is a pedestrian’s journey documented through small, wall-hung sculpture.
-The artist creates her miniature sculptures from discarded items she finds as she walks along the streets of Clark County.
+The artist creates her miniature sculptures from discarded items she finds along the streets of Clark County.
 At Winchester Cultural Center Gallery, 3130 McLeod Dr.

 Yesterday & Today